Man sprays bear repellent during California Trump protest

 SANTA MONICA, Calif.
-(AP) - Authorities in Southern California say a supporter of Donald Trump was arrested after spraying bear repellent on a small crowd protesting the president at the Santa Monica Pier.
+(AP) - Authorities in Southern California say a supporter of Donald Trump was arrested after spraying bear repellant on a small crowd protesting the president at the Santa Monica Pier.

 Santa Monica police say pro- and anti-Trump demonstrators were shouting at each other Saturday when a scuffle broke out.

 A video posted online shows a man wearing a “Make America Great Again” hat circling the crowd and then unleashing a torrent of spray from a canister.
-Officials say nobody was seriously hurt by the repellent, which is similar to pepper sprays used by police.
+Officials say nobody was seriously hurt by the repellant, which is similar to pepper sprays used by police.

 The Los Angeles Times reports authorities arrested an unnamed man who could face charges including violating the terms of his parole from a previous weapons violation.